mikebroberts/clojurenote/README.md

 * Objects returned have not had `bean` called on them due to possible performace constraints within the client application, but that's typically something you'll want to do first if you don't have such constraints.
 * The content for any notes you create must be a valid ENML document. `clojurenote.notes/create-enml-document` will add the headers and footers for such documents.
 * Similary the content of any notes returned from the API will be a full ENML document.
-Use `clojurenote.notes/remove-enml`
+Use `clojurenote.notes/remove-enml` to remove the headers and footers.

-Usage - Notes API
+Usage - Users API
 ------------------------

-As mentioned above most of what you need from the Evernote API is based off of the NoteStore (and clojurenote.notes), however there is also some useful stuff in the [UserStore](http://dev.evernote.com/doc/reference/javadoc/com/evernote/edam/userstore/UserStore.Client.html), and this is reflected in the `clojurenote.users` namespace.
+As mentioned above most of what you need from the Evernote API is based off of the NoteStore (and `clojurenote.notes`), however there is also some useful stuff in the [UserStore](http://dev.evernote.com/doc/reference/javadoc/com/evernote/edam/userstore/UserStore.Client.html), and this is reflected in the `clojurenote.users` namespace.

-All of functions in `clojurenote.users` require a service argument, which should be one of `:production`, `:sandbox`, or `:yinxiang`, depending on which Evernote service you are accessing.
+All of the functions in `clojurenote.users` require a service argument, which should be one of `:production`, `:sandbox`, or `:yinxiang`, depending on which Evernote service you are accessing.
 Some also take an `access-token` argument, which is the long `:access-token` string returned that is part of the map returned by `clojurenote.auth/obtain-access-token`, or your developer token if you're using developer tokens.

 Here are some examples: